-FRAMEWORK FOR INTERNAL CONTROL AS REGARDS THE FINANCIAL REPORTING SSAB complies with the internationally established framework.
-Internal Control - Integrated Framework, which is issued by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO").
-In accordance with COSO, SSAB's internal control process, as regards to financial reporting, is based on five components: control environment, risk assessment, control activities, information and communication, and monitoring.
+FRAMEWORK FOR INTERNAL CONTROL AS REGARDS THE FINANCIAL REPORTING SSAB complies with the internationally established framework, Internal Control Integrated Framework, which is issued by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO").

+In accordance with COSO, SSAB's internal control process regarding the financial reporting is based on five components: control environment, risk assessment, control activities, information and communication, and monitoring.
 SSAB's internal control process is structured in order to ensure, to a reasonable degree, the quality and accuracy of the financial reporting and to ensure that the reporting is prepared in accordance with applicable laws and regulations, accounting standards, as well as requirements imposed on listed companies in Sweden.